 MSTP is intentionally limited to 64 trees, and all the MSTP information that needs to be transmitted through a given Bridge Port at any instant will fit in a legal sized Ethernet frame.
 Unfortunately the addition of 64 cut bit vectors for each of the trees would exceed the limit.
-I propose that we allow a maximum of 32 bridges in any SVS, with up to 32 SVSs†2, which fits.
-It is possible to extend MSTP to use multiple PDUs, as previously proposed, but our previous requirements discussions would seem to indicate that there would be little demand for an SVS of more than 32 bridges.
+I propose that we allow a maximum of 32 bridges in any Shortest Path VLAN, with up to 32 VLANs†2, which fits.
+It is possible to extend MSTP to use multiple PDUs, as previously proposed, but our previous requirements discussions would seem to indicate that there would be little demand for an Shortest Path VLAN for more than 32 bridges.
 I am considering a slightly different extension that could help with providing shortest paths over ring media, with a maximum of 256 hops around the ring.

-$^{\dagger 1}$ A less significant problem is that of two bridges connected to the same LAN assigning different costs to that LAN.
-This can be fixed for point-to-point to point links by adding in half the cost for the Root Port and half the cost for the Designated Port, instead of only adding Root Port Path Costs to the Root Path Cost.
+&lt;sup>†1A less significant problem is that of two bridges connected to the same LAN assigning different costs to that LAN.
+This can be fixed for point-topoint to point links by adding in half the cost for the Root Port and half the cost for the Designated Port, instead of only adding Root Port Path Costs to the Root Path Cost.